 The United States Centers for Disease Control have identified safe, stable, and nurturing relationships as fundamental in supporting children to thrive.
 Exposure to intimate partner violence and the impact of violence on the parenting children receive need to become key areas of work in responding to ‘vulnerable children’.

-Note: The Clearinghouse is co-hosting a one-day conference, Children, Child maltreatment and intimate partner violence: Research, policy and practice on 5 June 2013.
+Note: The Clearinghouse co-hosted a one-day conference, Children, Child maltreatment and intimate partner violence: Research, policy and practice on 5 June 2013.
 Speakers include Professor Jeff Edleson, one of the world's leading authorities on children exposed to domestic violence.
-The full programme and registration information is now available.
+Presentations are available.

 Murphy, C., Paton, N., Gulliver, P., & Fanslow, J. (2013).
 Policy and practice implications: Child maltreatment, intimate partner violence and parenting Auckland, New Zealand: New Zealand Family Violence Clearinghouse, The University of Auckland.